Moti BA

 Moti BA or Motilal Upadhyay (1 August 1919 – 18 January 2009) was a Bhojpuri poet, writer and lyricist.
 He has written many Bhojpuri poems, novels and lyrics of Bhojiwood and Bollywood films.
 For his works in Bhojpuri he received Bhasha Samman Award in 2001.
 He has written many songs and translated many English works in Bhojpuri.

 Life

 Moti BA was born in Bereji village near Deoria district of Uttar Pradesh in India.
 He completed his school education from King George high school in 1934.
 He completed his bachelor in Arts from Benaras Hindu University in 1938.

 Career

 From 1939 to 1943 he worked in Editorial department of newspapers like Aaj, Agragami and Sansar aur Aryavart.
 He became famous as lyricist and musician between 1944 and 1952, he worked for Motiji Pancholi Art Pictures and Filmistan.
 In 1952 he started working as lecturer at Shri Krishna Inter College in Deoria.
 He wrote many famous songs as a lyricist, specially his song in the movie Nadiya ke paar.
 In 1952 he became the professor of Shree Krishna Inter college, Barhaj in Deoria district.
+He also received the Bhasha Sanman Award in 2001 in Bhojpuri.